lionelmace/vpc-on-classic-vsi/vsi_is_profiles.md

 When you provision {{site.data.keyword.vsi_is_full}}, you can select from three families of profiles for generation 1 instances: Balanced, Compute, and Memory.
 A profile is a combination of vCPU and RAM that can be instantiated quickly to start a virtual server instance.
 In the {{site.data.keyword.Bluemix_notm}} console, you can choose from popular profile configurations or select from a list of profiles that best fit your needs.
 {: shortdesc}

+Newer generation available.
+For more information, see [Profiles](/docs/vpc?topic=vpc-profiles) for generation 2 virtual servers.
+{:important}

 The following families are available:

 | Families | Description |